oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 The `/path/to/sources/graal` directory should contain source files for all GraalVM classes referenced from debug records.
 Note that the current implementation does not yet find some sources for the GraalVM JIT compiler in the _org.graalvm.compiler*_ package subspace.

-The `/path/to/sources/src` directory should contain source files for all application classes referenced from debug records, assuming they can be located using the lookup strategy described above.

-You can supplement the files cached in `sources/src` by unzipping application source JAR files or copying application source trees into the cache.
+You can supplement the files cached in `sources` by unzipping application source JAR files or copying application source trees into the cache.
-You will need to ensure that any new subdirectory you add to `sources/src` corresponds to the top level package for the classes whose sources are being included.
+You will need to ensure that any new subdirectory you add to `sources` corresponds to the top level package for the classes whose sources are being included.

 You can also add extra directories to the search path using the `set directories` command:
 ```shell